 - Read our 10 point plan for managing cash flow and improve your cash flow tomorrow.

 The aim of your business is to generate cash in your bank, not generate theoretical profit.
 Ask yourself when thinking about pricing a new quote, do you work out the profit and then at the last minute think about “payment terms” (maybe), or do you think about cash – how much you’ll get, need to spend and when?

 You might say they amount to the same thing, but sometimes it’s the little changes in the way we think about things that make all the difference.
 Which do you want your staff to focus on, cash or profit?
 If you start to focus on cash, so will your staff.

 Do you have a strategy covering the next few years?
 Does it involve changes to the way your firm operates now?

 As an ambitious professional running a growing firm normally I’m sure you have ideas to grow your firm (more marketing ideas here), that means things change.
 Have you planned what those changes might mean to cash?

 One business owner was planning on doing a lot of seminars as a way to grow his business (excellent idea linked to the trusted expert sales strategy) – except he failed to put the cash implications into his plan!
 Cash Flow Planning – What might keep your business alive?

 Key Performance Indicators

 Creating the right focus on this problem is important.
 That’s about having an effective key performance indicator process in place?
 What KPIs do you regularly review which relate to cash?
-Download our free report “What are KPIs, why and how should I use them”, , it's free and waiting for you.
+Download our free report “What are KPIs, why and how should I use them”, it's free and waiting for you to download right now.
 Click here for instant access (email address required).

 What have you seen firms do to manage their cash or profit position?